-An adventure to find the best views of lake Hallstatt – On mount Krippenstein
+An adventure to mount Krippenstein to find the best views of lake Hallstatt

 We visited in late May and the weather was absolutely perfect.
 Even though it rained the day before (and kinda ruined the tour round Hallstatt), the hiking trails were nice and dry.
 To my surprise it wasn’t that much cooler once we got to the summit either so I wholeheartedly recommend that you visit in May.
 It sure is one of the most amazing times of year to trek a mountain!
 It wasn’t too hot or too cold either.
 September is another favourite time for me to travel so if you can’t do May, then how about September?
 Talking about timing, it’s so important to stress that as with pretty much any place in our widely travelled world, you need to get up early if you wanna have the place to yourself.